Electrocardiogram (ECG)

 An exercise ECG usually takes about 15 minutes.
 Your health professional will attach electrodes to your shoulders and chest and connect these to an ECG recorder.
 They’ll then ask you to start walking on a treadmill or cycle on an exercise bike at a gentle, slow pace.
 As the test goes on, the slope and speed of the treadmill will increase or the bike will become harder to pedal.
 This will make your heart work harder.

 The ECG practitioner will monitor your ECG while you’re exercising, along with your blood pressure.
 They won’t make you do more than you’re able to manage.
-But if you have any chest pains, shortness of breath or feel unwell in any way, let them know and they can stop the test.
-For more information about not being able to complete the exercise, see our FAQ below: what happens if I can’t finish the exercise ECG?
+But if you have any chest pains, shortness of breath, or feel unwell in any way, let them know and they can stop the test.
+But try to do as much as you can so you get the most value from the test.
+If you’re unable to finish, your doctor may refer you for other tests, such as scans of your heart.

 24-hour ECG

-In a 24-hour ECG, a health professional will stick three electrodes to your chest and connect these to a small, portable recorder.
+In a 24-hour ECG, or Holter monitor, a health professional will stick three electrodes to your chest and connect these to a small, portable recorder.
 You wear this on a belt around your waist.

-You can go about your normal activities while you wear the 24-hour recorder but don’t have a bath or shower with the recorder on.
-Your hospital may ask you to keep a diary of everything that you do during the time period and note down if you have any symptoms.
-After the 24 hours are up, you’ll need to go back to hospital to return the recorder.
-You might need to wear it for longer if your doctor thinks it would be useful to track your heart’s activity over more time.
+You can go about your normal activities while you wear the 24-hour recorder, but don’t have a bath or shower with the recorder on.
+Your hospital may ask you to keep a diary of everything that you do during the time, and note down if you have any symptoms.

 Monitoring patch

-An alternative to an ambulatory (24-hour) ECG, or Holter monitor, is a monitoring patch.
+An alternative to an ambulatory (24-hour) ECG is a monitoring patch.
 This is a sticky patch that you put on the top left side of your chest.
-You can either go to hospital to have it put on, or you can fit it yourself at home.
+You can go to hospital to have it put on, or you can fit it yourself at home.
 The patch continuously records the electrical activity of your heart, but you can also press a button if you feel symptoms.
 It’s a good idea to keep a diary to note down any symptoms you have too.

 Cardiac event recorders

-A portable cardiac event recorder is a small electrical device that you wear or have on you all the time for up to a month (usually about a week or two).
-You’ll usually either hold it, or wear it on your wrist – you don’t wear electrodes on your chest for these monitors.
-When you have symptoms such as chest pain, dizziness or palpitations, you press a button and the device will record your ECG.
-Sometimes, you’ll need to place the device on your chest, but your doctor will explain exactly how your event recorder works.
-They’ll also show you how to send your ECG recordings to the hospital using your phone.
+A portable cardiac event recorder is a small electrical device that you wear or have on you all the time for up to a month (but usually about a week or two).
+You’ll usually hold it, or wear it on your wrist – you don’t wear electrodes on your chest for these monitors.
+When you have symptoms, such as chest pain, dizziness, or palpitations, you press a button and the device records your ECG.

 An implantable loop recorder (ILR) is a small device that your doctor will place just under the skin on the front of your chest, near your shoulder.
 You’ll have a local anaesthetic when they fit the ILR (you’ll stay awake but won’t feel any pain).
 An ILR will continuously monitor your heart and record any unusual heartbeats.
 You can also start a recording if you notice any symptoms.
-Your ILR will stay in place until your doctor is able to diagnose any problems (this can be up to three years).
-They’ll then remove it in a procedure similar to when it was put in.
+Your ILR will stay in place until your doctor is able to diagnose any problems.
+An ILR will last for around four years.

 Worried about your heart health?